Can a Parent Sue on Behalf of an Injured Child?

 To prevent your baby from getting strangled on a corner post:

 - Corner posts should project no more than 1/16 of an inch above the end panel.

 Suffocation is one of the biggest hazards prompting crib recalls.
 It happens most often under circumstances where babies become trapped in a space between the mattress and side rail of the crib, often because hardware fails and the side rail becomes detached.
 Many reported baby deaths involving cribs have been drop-side crib deaths.

 To prevent your baby from being suffocated:

-Attorney Fred Pritzker is one of the few attorneys in the nation who has won money for a family whose baby was suffocated.
+Pritzker Hageman is one of the few law firms in the nation that has won money for a family whose baby was suffocated.

 There have been several allegations of positional asphyxia (suffocation due to the air passageways being closed when the baby’s head is pushed into the baby’s chest) involving baby slings that look like duffle bags.

 In addition, falls from these products have resulted in head injuries, including skull fractures and traumatic brain injury (TBI).